oracle-samples/full-stack-disaster-recovery/fsdr_databases/mds_colddr_scripts/README.md

 This file contains the OCIDs for the MySQL Database System, the Subnet OCIDs in both regions and the compartment where the MySQL System resides.
 Each entry is referenced with a descriptive label, which is consistently used across all the previous scripts for simplicity and clarity.

 It also includes the Private DNS View OCIDs for both OCI regions, which are utilized by the mds_update_dns.py script to update DNS records seamlessly.

+The first line in this file contains essential headers utilized by various scripts.

+Please do not modify the first line.
+Instead, add the necessary information starting from the second line onward by replacing values between <>.

 ## License